-In carrying out our important regulatory responsibilities, Regulatory Authority staff must act with professionalism and integrity in line with certain standards and expectations.
-Staff of the Regulatory Authority, regardless of their position or functions, must abide by the Code of Conduct for the Victorian Public Sector and conduct themselves in a manner that is consistent with the Department values.
+In carrying out our important regulatory responsibilities, Regulatory Authority staff act with professionalism and integrity in line with certain standards and expectations.
+Staff of the Regulatory Authority, regardless of their position or functions, abide by the Code of Conduct for the Victorian Public Sector and conduct themselves in a manner that is consistent with the department's values.

-In addition, the Regulatory Authority expects all staff of the Regulatory Authority to:
+In addition, the Regulatory Authority expects it's staff to:

-- be guided at all times by the Regulatory Authority's objectives and principles and the content of this Framework - make fair, unbiased and lawful decisions - be proportionate, timely, responsive and consistent - follow administrative law requirements, including providing procedural fairness - be accountable and transparent, including managing conflicts of interest appropriately and in accordance with Department guidelines - act and make decisions in a way that is consistent with the Charter of Human Rights - comply with confidentiality and privacy obligations.
+- be guided at all times by the Regulatory Authority's objectives and principles and the content of this Framework - comply with and promote the Child Safe Standards - make fair, unbiased and lawful decisions - be proportionate, timely, responsive and consistent - follow administrative law requirements, including providing procedural fairness - be accountable and transparent, including managing conflicts of interest appropriately and in accordance with department guidelines - act and make decisions in a way that is consistent with the Victorian Charter of Human Rights and Responsibilities Act 2006